 Searching for a new job is not something most people enjoy.
 Most people would prefer to just start a new job without all the hassle.
-Job hunting takes a lot of effort to do well and success is not guaranteed.
+Job search takes a lot of effort to do well and success is not guaranteed.
 You might get rejected multiple times before finally being successful.
-It can be hard to stay motivated when you are job hunting.
+It can be hard to find motivation when you are job hunting.
 Unfortunately job hunting is not something you can do on auto-pilot.
 How can you stay motivated during your job search so you will keep putting in the effort necessary to optimize each job application?

 Accept that Job hunting can be incomprehensible

 There is no formula that will guarantee success when you are applying for a job.
 Many aspects of the job application process are not visible from the candidates.
 Even being a perfect match with the job description does not guarantee that you will be invited for a job interview.
 Unknown circumstances can make your job application efforts futile.
 Business politics, preferred candidates, personal issues or even changing world wide economy can ruin your chances without you knowing about it.
 This is frustrating, especially because a job application takes a lot of effort and time to do well.
 Don’t get discouraged by these unknown factors, accept them as part of the process, instead focus on your own efforts to be successful.

 No one like rejections.
 When you apply for a job you share a lot of personal information, you present all the things you are capable of.
 After sharing all this information it is hard not to take a rejection personal.
 But keep in mind that for recruiters and hiring managers assessing candidates is day-to-day business.
 They have processes to evaluate all the candidates and they often use checklists to quickly select and eliminate candidates.
 This may sound harsh considering all the work you have put in your job application.
 Keep in mind that this is equal for all candidates.
 For every candidate that gets hired there is a (big) group of candidates that get rejected.
 The tips below will also help you to get over the rejection and to move on to the next job opportunity.